 - Gold Digger: Somewhat.
 She scams money out of lonely workers by comforting them, but she stops before anything more happens between them.

-- The Gunslinger: Wields a lady's handgun.
+- The Gunslinger: Wields a handgun and a small 40mm grenade launcher.

 - What Kind of Lame Power Is Heart, Anyway?: Her ability regulates the distance between peoples' hearts...